 Zeaxanthin is another carotenoid which is both an antioxidant and is involved in the prevention of macular degeneration.
 The zeaxanthin in Huel is provided as part of the addition of the natural lutein extract.

-This phenolic compound in Huel has high antioxidant activity and is provided from the oats and flaxseeds.
+This phenolic compound in Huel has high antioxidant activity and is provided from the oats and flaxseed.
 It also acts as an antibacterial agent that has also been shown to have anti-cancer properties.

 These are phenolic alkaloids almost uniquely found in oats and, as oats are the largest ingredient in Huel, it is rich in avenanthramides.
 They have been shown to have antioxidant and anti-inflammatory effects[6, 7].
 There are over 20 distinct types of avenanthramides with the three most prevalent being aven-A, -B and -C. Aven-C has been shown to have the highest antioxidant capacity[8, 9], and it’s abundant in oats and therefore in Huel.

-Lignans are phenolic antioxidants which are particularly prevalent in flaxseeds and they are also present in oats.
+Lignans are phenolic antioxidants which are particularly prevalent in flaxseed and they are also present in oats.
 Lignan precursors are converted to active lignans by the bacteria in our intestines.
-The main lignans and lignan precursors found in Huel are secoisolariciresinol (flaxseeds), pinoresinol (flaxseeds, oats), lariciresinol (flaxseeds, oats), matairesinol (flaxseeds, oats) and hydroxymatairesinol (oats).
-Intake of lignans from flaxseeds has been associated with reduced cardiovascular disease risk.
+The main lignans and lignan precursors found in Huel are secoisolariciresinol (flaxseed), pinoresinol (flaxseed, oats), lariciresinol (flaxseed, oats), matairesinol (flaxseed, oats) and hydroxymatairesinol (oats).
+Intake of lignans from flaxseed has been associated with reduced cardiovascular disease risk.